Traditional Spotted Dick

 - Add the milk, lemon zest, vanilla extract and currants and stir until combined.
 Scoop the batter into the prepared pudding mold and secure it tightly with the lid.

 - Lower the pudding mold into the boiling water so that the water comes up to the halfway point of the pudding mold.
-Reduce the heat to a simmer and simmer undisturbed for 90 minutes (3-4 hours if using suet as it has a very high melting point and needs that amount of time to melt and create the "pockets" throughout the pudding that yields the characteristic light/spongy texture associated with suet-based puddings).
+Reduce the heat to a simmer and simmer undisturbed for 3-4 hours if using suet (it has a very high melting point and needs that amount of time to melt and create the "pockets" throughout the pudding that yields the characteristic light/spongy texture associated with suet-based puddings) or about 90 minutes if using butter.
 You'll likely need to weight the pudding mold down with something heavy to keep it from bobbing up and down in the water. ย I use a plate and then put something heavy on top of it, like another bowl.
 Check the water level periodically and add more water as needed to keep it at the halfway point of the pudding tin.

 Notes